saas786/obsidian-notes-1/HECO/Hydrogen and Seal Oil System.md

 >9.
 How does absorption of moisture and gas affect the hydrogen system?

-lowers the purity of the hydrogen system
+-	lowers the purity of the hydrogen
+-	increases windage
+-	decreases efficiency

 >10.
 What system provides seal oil backup?

+turbine lube oil system

 >11.
 In some gas dryers, the colored activated alumina is a ________ color when dry and changing to ________ when moist.

+blue to grayish-pink

 >12.
 Hydrogen gas systems are all provided with some means of reading machine gas purity.
 Two of these are:

+-	purity meter
+-	density me
+-	changes in thermal conductivity

 >13.
 What is used as an intermediate gas when changing either from air to hydrogen or hydrogen to air in a generator?
 Why is this gas used?